IWG9757/CLI_Final_Assignment_SmartBankingApp/README.md

 Termination:

 To terminate the Smart Banking App, you can use the provided keyboard shortcut.
 Pressing Z and hitting Enter will immediately exit the application.
+You can also exit the application by selecting the "Exit" option in the main menu.

 Contributing: